-Accused No 9 was sentenced to five years’ imprisonment.
-The sentence can be converted into community service after at least one sixth has been served.
+Accused No 9 was sentenced to five years imprisonment.
+The sentence can be converted into community service after at least one-sixth has been served.

 Accused No 13 (Balasoorain Naidoo) was a police captain who had served for 18 years in the SAPS.
 He created the laundering scheme that involved seven of the other accused.
 In the judgment the judge described him as a highly intelligent person with business acumen: Of all the accused who were convicted as accessories, accused No 13’s role was undoubtedly by far the most serious.
-He took upon himself the task of organising the so-called money laundering.
-He did so spontaneously and apparently with considerable vigour.
+He took upon himself the task of organizing the so-called money laundering.
+He did so spontaneously and apparently with considerable vigor.
 He did so, furthermore, in enormous proportions.
 His ingenuity was limitless.
-In doing what he did he overreached and manipulated not only police colleagues, but also the women in his life who were under his influence, being accused Nos 15, 16 and 19.
+In doing what he did he overreached and manipulated not only police colleagues, but also the women in his life who were under his influence, being accused Nos 15, 16, and 19.

 The text published here is a summary of the text that facilitated discussions between the delegates of a workgroup presented by Pule Inc. It should by no means be construed as a comprehensive discussion on the issues raised herein and should also not be regarded as legal advice on the subject.